- Parks & Recreation

 Community Forest Stewardship Plan

 The Community Forest Stewardship Plan is available below.
 We welcome comments from the public on the Plan.
-Please contact City Arborist Randy Overstreet (email) with your comments at 721-5338.
+Please contact City Arborist Randy Overstreet (email) with your comments on the plan or if you have questions about your trees within the city limits of Laramie, at 721-5338.

 Laramie Community Forest Stewardship Plan (Approved by City Council - Final publication format)

 2023 Rooted in Laramie - Annual Online Spring Tree Sale (Application available in late February 2023)

 Rooted in Laramie is a non-profit organization with a mission to obtain as many trees as possible, of the right species, sell them below market price, and plant them in the right location.
 Through the aid of donations by businesses, individuals, and grant money, Rooted in Laramie sells each tree for $50.
 Also included in the $50 cost is planting the trees by Rooted in Laramie volunteers, staking the trees, mulching the bare ground around the tree, and installing a 20 gallon watering bag.
 The water bag releases water over a longer period of time allowing the water to soak into the soil.
 The trees are sold entirely online at this link: Online Application The trees are typically between 5 to 9 feet tall, 1-inch in trunk diameter, some more than an inch, some less.
 Tree information and applications for Spring 2023 will be available February 2023 at: Online Application